CortesJoan/WebPortfolio/_portfolios/discord-bot-RSS.md

 - Enhance error handling and logging for better monitoring and debugging
 - Explore integration with other social media platforms beyond Twitter

+## Limitations and Known Issues

+- The bot relies on the availability and reliability of Nitter instances, which may vary.
+- The bot does not handle rate limiting or other potential issues that may arise from frequent requests to Nitter instances (there are multiple instances by default to mitigate this issue) and there  are security measures to stop using rate limited instances.
+- The bot does not support direct Twitter integration and relies solely on RSS feeds provided by Nitter instances.

 </div>
+{% include related_posts.html property="project_id" value=page.project_id %}